BinitDOX/AI-YFU/README.md

 - Does not immediately reply if in idle state.

 ### Cons:
-- Project was made in three days, so code is unstructured.
+- Project was made in two days (Sat-Sun), so code is very (bad) unstructured.
 - Kaggle only provides ~30hr GPU weekly per account, so limited hosting.

 ### Other: